Airel123/chatbot_finalproject/README.md

 - `preprocessing.py`: Prepares the input data for the chatbot, including text cleaning and word representing before it is passed to the model.

+- `postprocessing.py`: Addressing model output syntax issues to improve response accuracy and relevance.

 - `train.py`: Contains the code to train the chatbot model using training datasets.

 - `test.py`: Provides test cases to validate the functionality and performance of the chatbot, ensuring that the chat flows correctly and the model's responses are as expected.

-- `readme.txt`: This is a basic package setup guidence.
+- `requirement.txt`: This is a basic package setup guidence.

 - `static`: This directory is used to serve static files in a Flask application.
   - `images`: Images used in the chatbot's web interface.
-  - `app.js`: The JavaScript file.
+  - `chat_app.js`: The JavaScript file.
   - `chat_style.css`: The stylesheet.

 - `templates`: Contains HTML templates for the Flask application.